-- "Financial assets measured at amortised cost (ac) using the effective interest method", - "Financial assets at fair value through other comprehensive income (fvoci)", and - "Financial assets at fair value through profit or loss (fvpl)".
+- "Financial assets measured at amortised cost (ac) using the effective interest method"; - "Financial assets at fair value through other comprehensive income (fvoci)"; and - "Financial assets at fair value through profit or loss (fvpl)".

 The classification to the measurement categories is based on the criteria of business model and contractual characteristics of the financial assets (the so-called "SPPI criterion" = solely payments of principal and interest).
-The allocation of financial instruments to the business models was made as at 1 January 2018.
+The allocation of financial instruments to the business models was made as at I January 2018.
 The major portion of the financial instruments was allocated to the "amortised cost" measurement category.
-We recorded a positive overall effect of $\in 28$ million (after taxes) from the transition on the revaluation surplus, due to the reversal of the revaluation surplus from securities reclassified in accordance with IAS 39, and from changes in the measurement category of individual securities (to fvpl, because the SPPI criterion is not met, or due to an assignment to the residual business model).
-In addition, adjustments during the contract term that lead to a change in the contractual cash flows, but that are not of an extent that the previous financial asset is derecognised and a new financial asset is adjusted and a modification gain or loss is determined.
-The transition effect from market-driven modifications amounted to $\notin$ -6 million (after taxes).
+We recorded a positive overall effect of $\in$ 28 million (after taxes) from the transition on the revaluation surplus, due to the reversal of the revaluation surplus from securities reclassified in accordance with IAS 39, and from changes in the measurement category of individual securities (to fvpl, because the SPPI criterion is not met, or due to an assignment to the residual business model).
+In addition, adjustments during the contract term that lead to a change in the contractual cash flows, but that are not of an extent that the previous financial asset is derecognised and a new financial asset is recognised, will result in non-substantial modifications.
+In this case, the carrying amount of a financial asset is adjusted and a modification gain or loss is determined.
+The transition effect from market-driven modifications amounted to $\in$ 6 million (after taxes).
 Credit-driven modification effects are included in the effects resulting from the allocation of items into the Stage 3 category of loss allowances.